FAQ on PE

 Both are made from recycled LDPE/HDPE, only with PCR it is a given that it comes from post-consumer waste.
 Unlike rLDPE/rHDPE, where it can also be made from post-industrial waste, for example.
 Post-industrial waste is already recycled by many companies.
 With post-consumer waste, this is by no means always the case.

-We already produce clear shrink films with 50% PCR with a thickness of 35my, potting soil films with even 80% PCR from REKS and transparent and translucent collection bags of as much as 99% PCR.
+We already produce clear shrink films Using 50% PCR with a thickness of 35my, potting soil films with even 80% PCR from REKS and transparent and translucent collection bags Of as much as 99% PCR.

 These are just examples of the possibilities with our PCR material.
 For each situation and application, we can look at the opportunities in terms of applicability in consultation with the customer.

-The waste streams processed into new material come from all over Europe.
-The current capacity is 10,000 tonnes per year with the aim of doubling this already by the end of 2020.
-Whereas previously these waste streams were shipped in huge quantities from Europe to Asia, or processed into lower quality (less homogeneous) regranulate within Europe, with this capacity our REKS recycling plant now offers an answer to the increased export problems and the rising need for high-quality plastic packaging with recycled content.
+Waste streams processed into new material come from all over Europe.
+Current capacity is 18,000 tonnes per year.
+Whereas previously these waste streams were shipped in huge quantities from Europe to Asia, or processed into lower quality (less homogeneous) regranulate within Europe, our REKS recycling plant with this capacity is now responding to increased export concerns and the rising need for high-quality plastic packaging with recycled content.

 The plant meets all high European requirements for e.g. water management, energy management, health and safety requirements, REACH and processing of residual waste.
 This assures you of high quality film produced safely and responsibly with certified PCR material.